lardymike/digital-cv/README.md

 **Senior Software Developer/Infrastructure support** @ [UKCEH](https://ceh.ac.uk/) _(Jan 2006 - Dec 2013)_ <br>
 - Managed implementation of internal source code repositories for all development staff, firstly using Subversion, then subsequently managing the transition to Git, this included the creation of an internal GitLab service and the creation and management of an external GitHub organisation.
 - Implemented Atlassian products into the group and wider organisation, namely, Confluence, Jira and Crowd, for wiki, issue management and integrated authentication respectively.
+- Created repeatable Windows and Linux development environments for developers using Vagrant and VMWare Workstation.
 - Member of team responsible for the implementation of Agile development methods into our group as part of a wider continuous improvement drive.
 - Led development of custom dashboard application in .NET for use by environmental surveyors to use in the field on tablet hardware, formed part of the national land cover use survey.